Exploring Conditions for Diffusion models in Robotic Control: Introduction

+These observations suggest that conditions for control should be task-grounded and frame-sensitive.
 To this end, we propose a simple, yet effective method that incorporates visual information while addressing the limitations of text conditions.
 Specifically, we replace the text prompt with learnable \textbf{task} prompts, which are learned during downstream control tasks to ensure accurate grounding within the specific environment.
 Furthermore, to enable the conditions to capture the detailed visual state of each frame, we employ a vision encoder and utilize its representations as \textbf{visual} prompts.
 We demonstrate that both the task and visual prompts can be learned end-to-end during downstream policy learning using a standard behavior cloning objective.

 Our framework for leveraging diffusion models with c\textbf{\underline{o}}nditions in \textbf{\underline{r}}obotic \textbf{\underline{c}}ontrol in a task-\textbf{\underline{a}}daptive manner, \textbf{\ours}, achieves state-of-the-art performance in robotic control tasks~\citep{tassa2018deepmind, metaworld, adroit}, surpassing VC-1~\citep{majumdar2023we}.
 We verify our design choices by comparing to baselines with text conditions and different conditioning methods~\citep{zhou2022learning,kondapaneni2024text} from visual perception tasks.
 In addition, we provide detailed analysis and ablations on our approach, highlighting the importance of conditions in diffusion models for robotic control.